IR35 & Lantum - working as a sole trader

 Because of this, if you work as a sole trader you can pension your work and also, are able to take gross pay from sessions worked.

-How do I change to work as a sole trader on Network Locum (now Lantum)?
+How do I change to work as a sole trader on Lantum?

-You simply change your bank account details on your Network Locum (now Lantum) profile to a personal account and also tick the checkbox in the same screen that asks if you work as a Sole Trader (thus automatically unticking the limited company box).
+You simply change your bank account details on your Lantum profile to a personal account and also tick the checkbox in the same screen that asks if you work as a Sole Trader (thus automatically unticking the limited company box).

 Will you still support limited companies?